EricFillion/happy-transformer/README.md

 ## Word Prediction

-Initialize a HappyWordPrediction() object to perform word prediction.
+Initialize a HappyWordPrediction object to perform word prediction.

-Initialization Arguments:
+**Initialization Arguments:**
  1. model_type (string): either "ALBERT", "BERT" or "DISTILBERT."
 The default is "DISTILBERT"
  2. model_name(string): below is a URL that contains potential models.
        [MODELS](https://huggingface.co/models?filter=masked-lm)

-For all Transformers, the masked token is **"[MASK]"**
+Note: For all Transformers, the masked token is **"[MASK]"**

 ### Initialization